It's Now or Never (game show)

-It's Now or Never is a British gameshow, hosted by Phillip Schofield that aired on ITV, for a period of two episodes.
+It's Now or Never is a British game show, hosted by Phillip Schofield that aired on ITV, for a period of two episodes.

 Episodes

 The first episode was broadcast on 22 July 2006, and was notable for featuring a live marriage proposal.
-The second episode was eventually broadcast on 30 December 2006, which focused on a woman called Louise Holliday, desperate to prove to her closest friend, who has been fighting a serious illness - how much she cares about her.
+The second episode was eventually broadcast on 30 December 2006, which focused on a woman called Louise Holliday, desperate to prove to her closest friend, who has been fighting a serious illness – how much she cares about her.

 Cancellation

-The series was cancelled after airing only one episode, as a result of poor ratings - 1.7 million saw the programme in its Saturday night prime time slot.
+The series was cancelled after airing only one episode, as a result of poor ratings – 1.7 million saw the programme in its Saturday night prime time slot.

 With low ratings, ITV decided to replace the following week's episode, 29 July 2006, with a repeat of outtakes show It'll Be Alright on the Night.